 Identify Weak Points & Develop A New Security Plan

 Once the mess left behind has been cleaned up, identify all weak points and then develop a new security plan.
 Gather a team to brainstorm ideas and rule nothing out!
 Was the lock on the door weak?
 Were codes too easy to break?
 Were confidential items left out in the open?
-Is the last person to leaf properly locking up?
+Is the last person to leave properly locking up?

 The roadmap has been laid out for you so now all you have to do is execute!
-Could your business benefit from security cameras, access control systems (keyless entry) and an upgraded burglar alarm?
+Could your business benefit from security cameras, access control systems (keyless entry), and an upgraded burglar alarm?
 Is a security guard warranted?

 Once all possible problems and solutions have been identified, narrow it down to what makes the most sense for the safety of your business and the people in it.
 A trusted, local security company will work with you to ensure your needs are met.
 We just happen to know one that is top-rated!